aastein/crypto-trader/README.md

 p.data[now].close
 ```

-Write conditions based on the data to execute all in / all out limit orders
+Write conditions based on the data to execute all in / all out <a href="https://docs.gdax.com/#post-only">post-only</a> limit orders with
 ```
 if(p.rsi[now].value < 70){
   sell()